Alexander Buchan (artist)

 Alexander Buchan (died 17 April 1769) was a Scottish landscape artist.
 He is known for his participation in the 1768–1771 first voyage of James Cook aboard HMS Endeavour, where he was one of the artists in the entourage of botanist Joseph Banks.
-Buchan had from epilepsy.
+Buchan had epilepsy.
 On the journey, he had two documented seizures, the first during an expedition in Tierra del Fuego.
 Buchan died after the second seizure, shortly after Endeavour's arrival at Tahiti, and was buried at sea.
 Buchan produced landscapes, coastal views, ethnographic drawings and natural history drawings.
 He is best known for illustrations of the people of Tierra del Fuego, some of which were engraved for publication in accounts of the voyage.
 All of his drawings from the voyage were taken by his employer Joseph Banks and are now in the British Library and the Natural History Museum, London.

 Background

 Nothing is known about the early life of Buchan, but he was described as having been "young" when he was hired by Joseph Banks to go on the first voyage of James Cook.
 According to Averil Lysaght, an expert on Banks, there is no evidence that Buchan exhibited work in London, but Banks, who had many Scottish contacts, could have heard about Buchan's ethnographically precise and unromantic work through one of them.
 However, Lysaght found no direct evidence for a connection of Buchan with either Banks' Scottish friends or with the Buchan family of North Berwick, Scotland.
 It is unclear whether Banks knew that Buchan was an epileptic before the start of his employment.
 It is also not known how Buchan learned to draw.
 According to the art historian Bernard Smith, Buchan was not academically trained in figure drawing, but had likely learned through self-study by making copies of engravings.
 An oil painting showing Buchan exists, which in 1979 was in the possession of Christopher Crowder.
 It has been proposed that it is a self portrait, which would make it the artist's only known work before the voyage on the Endeavour.